 In 1986, the DIDA was awarded a grant by the State of Michigan, beginning an extensive renovation program that was on-going for nearly 10 years.
 Renovations completed in the early phase included the seats in the main auditorium and balcony, lobby & mezzanine carpeting, restoration of the ceiling mural, wall and beam decorations, a new stage floor, updated heating system and upgraded sound system.Later restoration efforts include custom-made organ vent curtains funded by a grant from the Albert W. Cherne Foundation, and ventilation system improvements partly funded by the Michigan Council of the Arts and Cultural Affairs.

 The Ironwood Theatre was incorporated in 1988 as an independent, non-profit cultural organization and the building is leased from the City of Ironwood.
 Ironwood Theatre, Inc. assumes all operating costs, maintenance and repairs of the facility.
 In the absence of local tax support, it is funded by ticket sales, user fees, several annual fund raisers, program grants from a number of private and public foundations, including the Michigan Council for Arts and Cultural Affairs (MCACA), area business support and other fundraising activities.
-The Ironwood Theatre is a volunteer based organization with an 11-member Board of Directors, one full time and one part-time staff, more than 20 regular volunteers and more than 100 individuals who volunteer their time and talents because the believe in the theatre and the central role it plays in the cultural life of so many nearby communities.
+The Ironwood Theatre is a volunteer based organization with an 9-member Board of Directors, one full time staff person, more than 30 regular volunteers and more than 100 individuals who volunteer their time and talents because the believe in the theatre and the central role it plays in the cultural life of so many nearby communities.